Singularity vs. Creativitya reflection on the creative potential of Artificial Intelligence

 By creative singularity, I mean when Artificial Intelligence can teach itself to become more creative on its own, without any human involvement.

-On the subject of creativity, I have two points that I want to make.
+On the subject of creativity, I have two points to make.

 The first is that the higher volume of ideas one pushes out does not necessarily mean there is a singular great idea, or even a good idea in the bunch.
 Creativity is not like shoveling sand, it’s not a quantitative task in the sense of how much of it did you move?
 Creativity is not about filling up a roll of trace paper with sketches.
 I have no doubt that a ‘creative’ AI program can put together 1000 ideas effortlessly.
 Who is to say which are rubbish, which are good and which is genius?